Wurzer family: Origin and variants of the name

 The spelling of the family name continually changed and evolved throughout the 12th-16th centuries: de Wourz, de Wrtz, de Wurz, von Wurz, von Wurtz, der Wurzer von Wurz, Wurtzer, Wurczer, Wurzzer, Wurzer.
-As is customary with nobiliary particles the initial use of the Latin ‘de’ or the German ‘von’ (meaning ‘of’) preceded the place of origin (i.e., von Wurz).
-Later the ancestral name became fixed (i.e., der Wurzer, meaning ‘the Wurzer’ or ‘the one from Wurz’).
-In the 1300s, as family members began to move away from Wurz, the name of origin was followed by the current place of residence (i.e., der Wurzer zu Kaimling, der Wurzer zu Kemaden, der Wurzer zu Ruprechtsreut, der Wurzer zum Stornstein).
-In the mid-1400s, the family were no longer counted among the nobility and the 'von' and 'zu' were eventually dropped.
+As is customary with nobiliary particles, the initial use of the Latin ‘de’, and later the German ‘von’ (meaning ‘of’), preceded the place of origin (i.e., von Wurz).
+Later the ancestral name became fixed (i.e., der Wurzer, meaning ‘the Wurzer’ or ‘the ones from Wurz’).
+In the 1300s, as family members were granted fiefs outside of Wurz, the place of origin was followed by the current place of residence (i.e., der Wurzer zu Kaimling, der Wurzer zu Kemaden, der Wurzer zu Ruprechtsreut, der Wurzer zum Stornstein).
+By the late 1400s, the family were no longer counted among the nobility and the 'von' and 'zu' were eventually dropped.
 By the 1500s, ‘true’ surnames became commonplace throughout what is now Germany and the family name was simplified as Wurtzer or Wurzer.